exlab-code/ghost-cms-amazon-ses-adapter/readme.md

 ```

 Update the following values:
-- AWS access key and secret key with SES permissions
+- `aws.accessKeyId`: Your AWS Access Key ID
+- `aws.secretAccessKey`: Your AWS Secret Access Key
-- AWS region where your SES service is set up
+- `aws.region`: The AWS region where your SES service is set up (e.g., "us-east-1", "eu-west-1")
-- Default sender email (must be verified in SES)
+- `defaultSender`: Your verified email address in SES (must be verified)

 ### 4. Update Ghost database settings